Survival of weak-field seekers inside a TOP trap: Criterion for adiabatic evolution of weak field seekers

 and .

 Plugging these two states in above equation, we arrive to the condition for adiabatic evolution as,

 Hence, {\it we see that $\omega<<\omega_0$, though a sufficient criteria is not necessary for the adiabatic evolution of weak field seeker state inside a TOP trap} as the angle $\theta$ also plays a crucial role.
+We also notice that the above ratio (Eqn.\ref{eq:8}) varies as $\theta$ and $\omega_0$ changes when the atom cloud executes its spatial motion.
 This gives us a clear answer to our first question we have raised in the introduction of this article.
-One can take advantage of this fact that, even a weak magnetic field (for which the Larmor frequency $\omega_0$ is less than $\omega$) can be applied to trap atom by suitably choosing alignment of $\vect \mu$ in such a way that, $\sin \theta$ becomes very small.
+One can hope that even a weak magnetic field (for which the Larmor frequency $\omega_0$ is less than $\omega$) can be applied to trap atom by suitably choosing alignment of $\vect \mu$ in such a way that, $\sin \theta$ becomes very small.
+Whether this hope is at all justified or not can only be realised once we combine the spatial motion of the atom along with the spin dynamics.
+This issue is addressed in our article in the section IV.
+Obviously, the argument presented above does not apply for the parametric plane $z=0$ as $\sin \theta$ is identically one for this plane.